 It’s a common misconception that muscle weighs more than fat.
-When you really think about it, a pound of anything still equals a pound.
-A pound of cement is equal to a pound of paper.
-But where exactly does this misconception stem from?
+After all, a pound equals a pound.
+A pound of cement weighs the same as a pound of paper.
+But where exactly does this myth stem from?

 Also read: 20 Shocking Vegan Myths

 A Pound of Muscle Versus a Pound of Fat